larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 People and circumstances change.
 Individuals who have been banned from a forum may request reinstatement.
-Any such request must be directed to the entity that made the decision (e.g., moderation team, working group chairs, etc.) or their successors, and that party may - at their discretion - reinstate someone, conditionally or unconditionally.
-Decisions to not reinstate someone may not be appealed.
+Any such request must be directed to the entity who made the decision (e.g., moderation team, working group chairs, etc.) or their successors.
+That party may at their discretion reinstate someone, conditionally or unconditionally.
+So as to avoid denial of service attacks on our processes, decisions to not reinstate someone who has been the subject of a moderation action may not be appealed.
+Any reinstatement is a grace and not a right.
+Decisions to
+not reinstate someone may not be appealed.
 Requests for reinstatement may be entertained only a year after the initial decision, and then only annually.